 What is a Fen?
 After a shared lunch, we headed west to a very different wetland, the Paw Paw Praire Fen.
 Unlike a marsh, which collects and holds surface water, a fen is a unique wetland created by the underground flow of water that seeps to the surface, usually forming the headwaters of a stream or river.
 Fens are always wet, and with rubber boots on, we stood in the first waters of the beautiful Paw Paw River and looked at very different plants, several unique butterflies drawn to these plants, and almost no trees.
 Not only was the feel and look of this wetland different, the water is different.
 Coming up from limestone areas, the water contains more calcium and other minerals, which supports its own rare plants.

-The Paw Paw Prairie Fen was recently established and saved the area from neglect and an imminent residential development.
+The Paw Paw Prairie Fen was recently established and the preserve saved the area from neglect and an imminent residential development.
 Since 2004, The Nature Conservancy has extensively surveyed the area, removed invasive buckthorn which soaks up water, and restored some surrounding eroded areas with the help of volunteers from the Coca-Cola Company who have a juice bottling plant in the area.
 This fen is an important place not only because of its special ecology, but also because it is preservation helps maintain the water quality and quantity of the Paw Paw River.
 The Nature Conservancy is also at work to protect the Paw Paw and its agriculturally dominated watershed, which is important to the farmers who grow a variety of crops in the area, to cities and companies, like Coca-Cola, who rely on the groundwater of the area, and to residents who recreate and identify with the River.
 It is an important place.

 Wetlands and Science.
 So what is a swamp?
 Not anything I saw on my outing.
 Technically a swamp is a wetland in which trees grow.
 Think of the Okefenokee Swamp with its large cypress trees.
 A bog is where the accumulation of organic material exceeds decomposition and peat forms in an acidic environment; a fen has a balanced or alkaline pH.
 All of them are wetlands, which has a more legal than scientific definition.
 Those government agencies charged with protecting the environment use the term wetland: